Rockingscots is a website dedicated to

 Best songs are the stoating "Lonesome" (must work out the chords soon), "Atlantic Ocean" the only one with harmonica but unfortunately spoilt a bit by the annoying lead guitar accompaniment - even two wee fluffs in the outro.
 "Love" a typical slow melancholy Blue number very like "Never thought she would" by the Poets.
 "You give me love" nice acoustic guitar solos but not to the fore enough in the mix.
 "Let's talk it over" another melancholic little gem not enhanced by the pedal steel guitar.

-The whole LP does however sound just great with a good drink in you though and its fair to say that any follow up would have to live in the shadow of such a debut.
+Fair to say that any follow up would have to live in the shadow of such a debut.
 Produced by Elliot Mazer and all in all his work is very unimaginative especially allowing the very samey lead guitar accompaniment on several tracks.
 That should have been restricted and the acoustic guitars and piano given more prominence.
 The band's mistake was in not producing the LP themselves.
 The sound is so basic one feels it must have cost next to nothing to record but the listener is still left feeling short-changed on the production front.

 THE GREAT LOST BLUE ALBUM : We suggest the title - "An Old Suit Jacket Will Never Let You Down".
 From the Radio 1 sessions there are nine tracks mentioned which do not appear to be from the released albums though 5 & 6 came out as a single.
 Enough to make up a short CD on their own!
 We've tried to get Matt Nicholson of 'The Record Label' put the BBC stuff out but he says they've lost the recordings - you sure Matt?